 Due to the crucial need to improve English literacy, GSC’s Teach English Abroad Program in Cambodia teams up with selected local non-profit and community development organizations to provide basic English training to some of the poorest citizens of Cambodia.
 The service-learning program gives GSC volunteers the opportunity to provide direct education and build the skills of local participants in Cambodia, especially in much-needed conversational English.

-Participants will have the opportunity to experience Cambodian Buddhist culture firsthand in the Buddhist Immersion-Teach Conversational English Program.
+Participants will have the opportunity to experience Cambodian Buddhist culture firsthand in the Buddhist Immersion–Teach Conversational English Program.
 During their stay at a rural or urban setting, participants will either stay on site or visit daily the host wat (monastery).
 Depending on the wat, participants may have opportunities to join monks in their daily activities, including meditation, chanting, and other rituals.
-The service component of this program includes teaching basic English lessons to participants at local schools and to young monks when available.
+The service component of this program includes teaching basic English lessons to participants at local schools and to young monks.

 Participants in the Global Public Health Program will share their talents, experience and knowledge with members of slum and underserved communities in and around Phnom Penh.
 They may lead health workshops with the help of local translators and GSC-provided materials and lesson plans.
-During the Health Education Workshops and follow up activities, volunteers will cover topics such as HIV/AIDS education and prevention, drug and alcohol abuse awareness, hygiene, nutrition, domestic violence and other public health issues.
+During the Health Education Workshops and follow up activities, volunteers will cover topics such as HIV/AIDS education and prevention, drug and alcohol abuse awareness, hygiene, domestic violence and other public health issues.
 Participants may also have the opportunity to assist the public health nurses and social workers with administrative work and case visits, as needed.

 GSC works with two unique children’s centers that work with children who have been orphaned due to HIV/AIDS, are homeless children, or are from displaced families living in the slums.
 One of the centers is in Phnom Penh and the other is in a small provincial town outside of Phnom Penh.
 GSC volunteers have the opportunity to assist the centers’ staff as they support, work, play and bond with the children.
 Participant activities may include providing workshops or training, teaching Basic English, planning and leading educational games, and offering a project based on their own background and skills.
 These projects could include a range of art, recreational, or enrichment activities.